 In this section, we provide visual evidence that uncertainty adversely affects the availability of credit, efficiency and the stability of the financial system.
 Subsequently, we present our models.
-All variables, which are defined and discussed in the text and tabulated in Table 1.
+All variables defined and discussed in the text are tabulated in Table 1.